 Homemade bread is worth saying “screw you” to your diet and just forgetting everything but the taste it leaves in your mouth, and the happiness you feel after eating it.

 At least that’s what I say.
 I’m sure Emeril would agree.

 Using leftover mashed potatoes from Thanksgiving and fresh rosemary on its last leg, the timing for making this bread was just right.
 I pulled this recipe from Emeril’s Kicked-Up Sandwiches for another #SeriousSandwich cookalong post.

-Mixing yeast and water until foamy and then adding flour, rosemary, salt and mashed potatoes.
+The recipe calls for mixing yeast and water until foamy and then adding flour, rosemary, salt and mashed potatoes.
 The dough rests for 1 hour, oiled lightly in a bowl and covered with plastic wrap and a towel to rise.
 Once it has doubled in size, punch it down and let it rise again for one hour.
 Roll it out onto a baking sheet, cover, and let rise for one last hour.
 Brush with a mix of olive oil and rosemary and lastly, sprinkle with salt.
 Bake for roughly 15 minutes, then brush with more rosemary and olive oil.
 Enjoy right out of the oven or let cool to room temperature.